 When the backup is complete, you need to make sure no photos were missed.

-Browse through your Google Photos collection from the app or by going to Photos Google and signing into your account.
+Browse through your collection from the app or by going to Google Photos and signing into your account.
 Look at the first and last photos to make sure they match what you were expecting or search for some of your favorites.

-You can see how many photos were in iCloud Photos by scrolling to the bottom of the Photos app.
+You can see how many photos were in iCloud Photos by going to the Photos app.
 Take note of this number and compare it to what Google says you have in your Google Dashboard.

 Hopefully, they’re the same!